 Great peak brightness.
 It gets bright enough to combat glare and it remains very consistent across different content.
 It's slightly less bright than the LG 27GL650F-B.

-Just okay HDR peak brightness.
+The HDR peak brightness is just okay.
 On 'Gamer 1' Picture Mode, it gets decently bright but not enough to make highlights pop in HDR.
+Also, the EOTF has a sharp cut-off at the peak brightness, causing a loss of fine details with bright scenes.

 As is the case with most IPS monitors, the 27GN750-B has a great horizontal viewing angle.
 The image remains accurate when viewed from the side, which is ideal for co-op gaming.